 The Kooky Kinkajou (Level 3)

-In this Nocturnals Level 3 Early Reader, The Kooky Kinkajou, Bismark’s bored!
-The sugar glider complains to his friends― Dawn and Tobin―that there’s nothing to do!
-So when Karina the kinkajou comes along, Bismark and the rest of the Nocturnal Brigade get a lesson on using their imaginations to cure their boredom!
+In this adventure-filled Level 3 Early Reader, Bismark the wacky sugar glider is bored!
+He complains to his friends, Dawn the serious fox and Tobin the sweet pangolin.
+So when Karina the kinkajou comes along, she shows the Nocturnals how to use their imaginations to cure boredom!

-Read All Eight of the Nocturnals Grow & Read, like The Weeping Wombat, which introduces Beginning Readers to Life Skill Themes such as Empathy and Expressing Feelings and Emotions.
+Read All 8 of the Nocturnals Grow & Read Adventures, including Level 3 Early Readers The Chestnut Challenge and The Weeping Wombat.
+These Beginning Readers introduce Life Skills such as Good Sportsmanship, Forgiveness, Empathy, and Expressing Feelings and Emotions.